FEC Commissioner Rips Facebook Over Political Ad Policy: 'This Will Not Do'

 Describing the gray area that political ads often occupy, Wizner added, "I don't think Facebook is capable of doing effective fact-checking, and I don't think as a society we should want Facebook to be the entity that's making those kinds of distinctions."

-Part of the issue, he says is the massive scale of political ads – not only at the federal, state and local levels in the U.S., but also in every country in which Facebook operates.
+Part of the issue, he says, is the massive scale of political ads — not only at the federal, state and local levels in the U.S., but also in every country in which Facebook operates.
 Wizner predicts that if Facebook took up fact-checking in earnest, it would be inundated with demands from candidates and political campaigns that want the other side's ads taken down, rather than responding to them in public.

 Despite backing part of Facebook's revised policy, Wizner agrees with critics who say the company should change how it handles targeted political advertising.